dmd-program/dmd-100/topics/outsider_as_expert.md

 4. **Find patterns.** Look for interesting threads and themes that emerge across interactions with users.
 5. **Listen.** Really.

+On page 172 in Victor Papanek's *Design for the Real World, Human Ecology and Social  Change*, he lists eight methods to eliminate blocks:

+>Our job then becomes one of establishing methods of doing away with these blocks.
+Although it is difficult to make a definitive list, since there is enourmous overlap between different methods, I shall list eight:

+>1.
+Brainstorming
+2. Synectics
+3. Morphological analysis
+4. Sliding Scales
+5. Bisociation
+6. Trisociation
+7. Bionics and Biomechanics
+8. Forcing New Thinking Patterns

 ## Historical examples
 [Leonardo da Vinci](http://www.theglobeandmail.com/report-on-business/economy/growth/how-outsiders-solve-problems-that-stump-experts/article2420003/)